Table of Contents

 AAAA Record

 An IPv6 address is associated with an AAAA record, which is very similar to an A record.
-It stores the IPv6 address as the latest version of the Internet Protocol (IP).
-An IPv6 address is a bit longer than an IPv4 address.
-IPv6 has more permutations and more possible IP addresses.
-Like an A record, it recognizes the IP address connected to the domain name.
+Specifically, it stores the IPv6 address, the latest version of the Internet Protocol (IP).
+Compared to an IPv4 address, an IPv6 address is significantly longer.
+As a result, IPv6 provides a much larger address space with more possible IP address combinations.

 Breaking Down AAAA Record